Veterinary Public Health Program

 birds usually do not have symptoms of

-flu but can shed the virus in their
+flu but can shed or release the virus in their

 Domestic birds like poultry (chickens,